samleenz/nedd/data-raw/disease2Gene/info.md

 Input must be 3 .tsv files obtained from 3 (USE FILTERED VERSIONS)

-Output .json saved as "disease2gene.json" in current directory
+Output .feather saved as "disease2gene.feather" in current directory

 Bonus Search function also provided but not used (for future applications)